jaem0629/soda-pop/README.md

 ## How to Play

-1. Enter your nickname
+1. Sign in and enter the lobby
-2. **Create a room** or **Join a room** (6-digit code)
+2. **Create a match** or **Join** an existing one with a 6-digit code
-3. Wait for opponent to join, then start the game
+3. Wait for your opponent to join, then the host starts the game
-4. Match 3 or more same-colored blocks to pop them
+4. Swap adjacent pieces to match 3 or more of the same color
+5. Chain combos for higher multipliers
-5. Get the higher score within 60 seconds to win!
+6. Score the most points within 60 seconds to win!

 ## License